bostondv/bootstrap-share-buttons/readme.txt

 [Download the repository](https://github.com/bostondv/bootstrap-share-buttons/archive/master.zip) and upload to your project.
 Include `bootstrap-share-buttons.php` in your project somewhere.

 == Changelog ==

+= 1.0.3 =

+Release Date: July 15, 2015

+* Only invert icon color for primary, success, info, warning, and danger buttons

 = 1.0.2 =